 The YI Dash earned some high accolades in our interface testing, thanks to well-designed controls and a very large screen.

 The YI's four buttons are well-labeled and allow for easy navigation of its menus.
 We generally were able to find and adjust all of the settings we wanted to without consulting the user manual.
 The best part of the YI's interface is the 2.7-inch screen, one of the largest we've seen on a dash cam.
 Looking through menus and even reviewing video clips just feels much more pleasant than doing so on the relatively paltry 1.5-inch screen of theAUKEY DR02.

 The YI Dash is quite small with its largest dimension bing 2.9-inches, and its adhesive mount is accordingly small.
 However, its mount design dictates that it should placed near the rearview mirror instead of being put in a corner of the dash.
 This makes it a bit more noticeable than most cameras, but it still generally hides from view.
 If you really hate seeing things in your periphery while driving, this camera may not be for you, but we think most people won't be bothered by its presence.
 If you do fall into the former category, the nearly invisible AUKEY DR02 is definitely a better choice.

-For just $50, the YI Dash gets you pretty much everything you could need from a dash cam.
+At a relatively low cost, the YI Dash gets you pretty much everything you could need from a dash cam.
 If you definitely want built-in Wi-Fi it is probably the best value on the market.
-However, if you could take or leave built-in Wi-Fi and can stand to spend just a bit more, the better video quality of the $70 AUKEY DR02 provides a slightly better value.
+However, if you could take or leave built-in Wi-Fi and can stand to spend just a bit more, the better video quality of the AUKEY DR02 provides a slightly better value.